utkukill/yiipopuptest/README.md

 demonstration page: /test.html

-In "Manage Popups", set State=0 for disabled popups or State=1 to display popup.
+In "Manage Popups", set State=0 to disable popups or State=1 to display popup.